July 1922

 Dorney (2017), pg 98

 The Kildare Observer reports that pro-Treaty Lieutenant Casey dies of wounds received from sniping by anti-Treaty forces.
-He dies in the Curragh Hospital.
+He died in the Curragh Hospital.

 Durney (2011), pg 80-81